jurriaan/aico/README.md

 - `aico add <files...>`: Adds one or more files to the session context.
 - `aico drop <files...>`: Removes one or more files from the context.
 - `aico tokens`: Shows a breakdown of token usage and estimated cost for the current context.
-- `aico prompt "<instruction>"`: Sends the context and prompt to the AI.
-By default, this starts a conversation for planning and discussion.
+- `aico ask "<instruction>"`: Have a conversation with the AI for planning and discussion.
-  - `--mode diff`: The AI responds with code edits; output is a unified diff.
+- `aico edit "<instruction>"`: Generate code modifications as a unified diff.
+- `aico prompt "<instruction>"`: Send a raw prompt directly to the AI with minimal formatting.
 - `aico last [N]`: Shows the N-th to last response from the AI (defaults to 1).
   - `--recompute`: Recalculates the response against the current state of files.
   - `--verbatim`: Prints the original, unprocessed response from the AI.